Bootsbigenough/Covid-Tracking-US-CA/README.md

 AS AN government
-I WANT to a website that compares the United States to Canada Covid stats So THAT I can show date for Monthly Cases, hospitalizations and recovered patients.
+I WANT to a website that compares the United States to Canada Covid stats So THAT I can show data for Monthly Cases, hospitalizations and recovered patients.

 ## Acceptance Criteria